 The rest of the document is organized as follows: Section 2 introduces the main concepts relevant to our work and Section 3 describes the main techniques to implement encrypted deduplication.
 Section 4 describes the system architecture and implementation, and Section 5 shows our evaluation of the system.
-Finally, Section 6 concludes the document and highlights directions for future work.
+Finally, Section 6 concludes the findings of this work.

-2 Background
+2 BACKGROUND